ids/cluster-builder/docs/advanced_swarm.md

 It is important that the __cluster-control__ vm have at least 3 nics (additional virtual nics can be added and configured post deployment).

 As shown in the overview diagram, the __cluster-control__ station must reside on all three subnets.

-> It may only need to reside on the data plane network - this needs to be confirmed.

 Once the __cluster-control__ VM has been deployed, it can be accessed directly through VMware: